salsabil77115/shopping_cart/README.md

   - View
  we have created 4 Model :

-- 1) for Users
+    1) for Users
-- 2) for products
+    2) for products
-- 3) for offers
+    3) for offers
-- 4) for Countries
+    4) for Countries
 we have created 2 Controllers :

- - 1) for Users
+    1) for Users
- - 2) for Product
+    2) for Product

-we have several view
+we have several view :

      - index.blade.php --->   products page
      - shopping-cart.blade.php ---> cart view products (here our task calculation)
      - checkout.blade.php --> view for checkout page (not implemented, view only)
      - signup.blade.php
      - signin.blade.php
      - header.blade.php

-##Run the program
+## Run the program

      1) we call index route '/' --> index.blade.php
      2) add product to cart then cart number is updated
      3) after finish shopping go to shipping cart in navbar
      4) here we can see all products with his price and qantity, shipping, VAT, Discounts, total price after Discounts .